martinvonz/jj/docs/tutorial.md

 By default, `jj log` lists your local commits, with some remote commits added for context.
 The `~` indicates that the commit has parents that are not included in the graph.
-We can use the `-r` flag to select a different set of revisions to list.
+We can use the `--revisions`/`-r` flag to select a different set of revisions to list.
 The flag accepts a ["revset"](revsets.md), which is an expression in a simple language for specifying revisions.
 For example, `@` refers to the working-copy commit, `root()` refers to the root commit, `branches()` refers to all commits pointed to by branches.
 We can combine expressions with `|` for union, `&` for intersection and `~` for difference.
-For
-example:
+For example:
 ```shell
 $ jj log -r '@ | root() | branches()'
 @  mpqrykypylvy martinvonz@google.com 2023-02-12 15:00:22.000 -08:00 aef4df99ea11